3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 The suspect then died from a self-inflicted gunshot wound, Waters disclosed.
 His name was not immediately released.

 No one else was wounded in the shooting.
-The victims were also not immediately identified.
+The victims, two males and a female, were not immediately identified.

 The suspect was wearing a tactical vest and mask and was armed with a Glock and an AR-15-style rifle, Waters said.
 There were also swastikas on the guns, he added.